IanRad98/IanRad98.github.io/index.md

 As Malcolm X said:

-> The future belongs to those who
+> "The future belongs to those who
-> prepare for it today.
+> prepare for it today."

 [Link](https://github.com/)